prantlf/piwo/README.md

 ### Label

 The role of a [label cannot be delegated yet](https://github.com/WICG/webcomponents/issues/917), but the click-functionality and the property `labels` can be implemented by custom code.
 No problem.

+### Placeholder

+Although the placeholder can be specified by `ariaPlaceholder` from `ElementInternals`, it will be used only by assistive technologies.
+The placeholder will have to be rendered by the code in the custom element for sighted users.
+I haven't done it yet.

 ### Change Event